RussellABH/OPTUS-AI/README.md

 ### Visualizations
 For each visualization, they are each within the `analyis` folder, seperated by the dev who worked on it.
 There is no garunteed organization within each folder, however they are typically a set of jupyter notebooks.
-They are here for documentation of how we generated each visualization.
-If you wish to run them yourself, you will have to download the data and set the file paths \
+They are here for documentation and to help others who wish to create their own.
+If you wish to run them yourself, you will have to download the data and set the file paths accordingly.
-accordingly.

 ### Data
-For access to the raw data that we used, please contact Prof. Manikonda: manikl(at)rpi.edu
+The raw data is hosted on a Box folder.
+For access, please contact Prof. Manikonda: manikl(at)rpi.edu

 ### FastAPI and MongoDB Setup
 First, navigate to the backend folder and install the required packages using: